1224AmOgH/DSO_Blog/seminar_blog_full.md

 6.  **Heatmap Generation**

-<p> The regions with the highest cumulative contribution are overlaid as heatmaps, allowing you to visualize where the model “looked” when it decided that a DSO was present.
+<p style="text-align: justify;"> The regions with the highest cumulative contribution are overlaid as heatmaps, allowing you to visualize where the model “looked” when it decided that a DSO was present.

 So, when you see a bright blue blob on an XRAI map, you are essentially seeing where the model focused its attention the most influential pixels in the decision-making process. </p>